AshkanRafiee/LastFM_Data_Remover/README.md

 ## Usage
 First install tampermonkey or greasemonkey on your browser and put this script in it then activate it!

-then you have to Change YOURUSERNAME to your EXACT username on lastfm and you have to be logged in to your account!
+Then you have to Change YOURUSERNAME to your EXACT username in the Script & Save it and also you have to be logged in to your account!

+After Logging into Your Account go to your "https://www.last.fm/user/YOURUSERHERE/library/" and the Script Will Do the Entire job!

 Enjoy!